Skip to content

 node:network_receive_bytes_total{device=~"eth1|lo"}

-Filtering by Regular Expressions on Metric or Measurement Names
+Filtering Metric or Measurement Names by Regular Expressions

-Measurement and metric names are essentially ordinary labels with special names: __measurement__ and __field__, so you can apply regular expressions to these labels to filter the data you want.
+Measurement and metric names are essentially ordinary labels with special names: __measurement__ and __field__.
+Therefore, you can apply regular expressions to these labels to filter the data you want.

 For example, query all time series in the node Measurement with metric names network_receive_bytes_total or network_transmit_bytes_total: